1. There are jobs.

 6. You can travel.

-It’s no secret – Canada is a resource-rich country.
-So it shouldn’t surprise you that there are a lot of huge construction projects centred on resources.
-And that means a lot of job opportunities and the ability to re-locate to some pretty spectacular regions of Canada.
+All of these huge construction projects mean job opportunities and the ability to relocate to some pretty spectacular regions of Canada.

 Click on the map below to see what big construction projects